Taylor Swift masters dispute: Legal scholars

-Many opined that Swift's moves will bring about systemic changes in the music industry and artist-label relationships.
+Many suggested that Swift's moves will bring about systemic changes in the music industry and artist-label relationships.
 Meredith Rose, senior policy counsel at Public Knowledge, wrote in her American Bar Association post that "if Swift—who is, without exaggeration, one of the biggest powerhouse pop stars of an entire generation—can't get her own masters back, who could?
 Turns out, almost nobody."
 According to Tonya Butler, professor and chair of the Music Business Management Department at Berklee College of Music, "regardless of the reasons why [Swift is] re-recording, whether it's spite or good business, the fact she is bringing to attention the re-recording restriction agreement alone makes the whole controversy valuable."
 McBrayer's Peter J. Rosene stated that each "Taylor's Version" album lowers the value of the master of its respective original held by Shamrock and predicted that the sales of the re-recordings "might, in fact, outperform the original albums."
+Justin Tilghman of the University of Georgia School of Law opined that the clause that prohibits an artist from re-recording their own songs for a designated period of time can "go too far and, in effect, violate the public policy the Framers had in mind when drafting the Useful Art Clauses."

 American author Steve Stoute said "you build it; we make you think that you own it; you act like you own it; but at the end of the day, we own it."
-He opined that Swift's dilemma is a "painful" illustration of the fundamental issue with the music business that has been following a "sharecropping" model.
+He remarked that Swift's dilemma is a "painful" illustration of the fundamental issue with the music business that has been following a "sharecropping" model.
 According to professor R. Polk Wagner of the University of Pennsylvania Law School, Swift associating her lyrics with a range of goods and services through trademark applications represents her understanding that "she is bigger than the music".
 He added "it's more of a branding right, thinking of Taylor Swift as a conglomerate."
-Doug McMahon of Irish firm McCann Fitzgerald LLP opined that the controversy shows how "the bundle of related copyrights that exist in a piece of music can give rise to complex disputes" and upheld Swift's move to re-record as a "relatively novel solution", in regards to the copyright legislations in Ireland.
+Doug McMahon of Irish firm McCann Fitzgerald LLP posited that the controversy shows how "the bundle of related copyrights that exist in a piece of music can give rise to complex disputes" and upheld Swift's move to re-record as a "relatively novel solution", in regards to the copyright legislations in Ireland.